BKHONEL/BKHONEL/README.md

 I'm opened for suggestions!
 If you want partnership feel free to contact me.
 - 📧 Email: bkhonel@proton.me
 - 💼 Telegram: [@khonel](https://t.me/khonel)

----

-> “To understand how it works, take it apart.
-> To make it better, rebuild it your way.”
-> — Petra